mobileben/cpprestsdk-wiki/How-to-build-for-iOS.md

 pushd boostoniphone
 ```

 The script `boost.sh` provided by the boostoniphone project has a variable at the top of the file to specify which parts of boost need be compiled.
-This variable must be changed to include the parts needed for the C++ REST SDK: thread, chrono, filesystem, regex, system, and random.
-This can easily be done by applying our patch which sets the IPhone SDK version to 8.0 and Boost version to 1.57.
+This variable must be changed to include the parts needed for the C++ REST SDK: chrono, filesystem, random, regex, system, thread.
+This can easily be done by applying our patch.

 ```
-git apply ../fix_boost_version.patch
+git apply ../fix_boost_building_script.patch
 chmod +x boost.sh
 ./boost.sh
 ```